Sanglorian/orcus/Orcus Advanced Options - current.md

 You improvise any item that costs 50 gp or less.
 After one day, the item falls apart.

-### Craft Enchanted Items
+### Enchant Item

 Level 2 Schema Practice (None)

-**Cost to Learn:** *
+**Cost to Learn:** See below
 **Completion Time:** 1 week
-**Components:** *
+**Components:** See below
 **Duration:** Instantaneous

-Each enchanted item boost (*dragonbane* weapon, *dismissal* focus, *amulet of shielding*, etc.) has its own schema, which a character can learn after studying another of the same variety for 1 hour, or from scratch with 8 hours.
+Rather than a single practice, enchant item is a category of practices.
+Each enchanted item boost has its own practice (*enchant item: dragonbane weapon, enchant item: dismissal focus,* and so on), which a character can learn after studying another of the same variety for 1 hour, or from scratch with 8 hours.
 The cost to learn equals the cost of a consumable item of the level of a +1 item with that boost.

 The component cost to make one of those magic items equal the cost to buy the item.
 If an existing enchanted item is consumed during the crafting process, deduct its cost from the component cost.

-You cannot learn the schema of an item of a level higher than your own.
+You cannot learn the practice of an item of a level higher than your own.

 ### Craft Wondrous Items

 Level 2 Schema Practice (None)

-**Cost to Learn:** *
+**Cost to Learn:** See below
 **Completion Time:** 1 week
-**Components:** *
+**Components:** See below
 **Duration:** Instantaneous

-Each wondrous item has its own schema, which a character can learn after studying another of the same variety for 1 hour, or from scratch with 8 hours.
-The cost to learn equals the cost of a consumable item of the level of the wondrous item.
-The component cost to make one of those wondrous items equal the cost to buy the item.
+Rather than a single practice, craft wondrous item is a category of practices.
+Each wondrous item has its own practice (*craft wondrous item: bag of ogres, craft wondrous item: decanter of endless water,* and so on), which a character can learn after studying another of the same variety for 1 hour, or from scratch with 8 hours.
+The cost to learn equals the cost of a consumable item of the level of a +1 item with that boost.

+The component cost to make one of those magic items equal the cost to buy the item.
 If an existing wondrous item is consumed during the crafting process, deduct its cost from the component cost.

-You cannot learn the schema of an item of a level higher than your own.
+You cannot learn the practice of an item of a level higher than your own.

 ### Brilliant Planner